kjloveless/kjloveless/README.md

 - 🌱 i’m currently learning ...
   - Go

-we have done so much, for so long with so little.
+we have done so much, for so long, with so little.
 we are now qualified to do anything, with nothing.
 <!--
 **kjloveless/kjloveless** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.